 - Two or three gallons of non-toxic antifreeze made just for RVs

 - Holding tank cleaning solution and a cleaning wand for holding tanks or laundry detergent and a bag of ice cubes

 - A 30 to 50 psi air compressor

 - A blowout plug for the city water inlet

 Be sure to drain all of your holding tanks and plumbing into a sewer system (as compared to your front lawn, or some open space in the desert.)
-Since the hot water tank will be clean water, just drain where it is safe.
+Since the hot water tank will be clean water, drain where it is safe.
 Don’t make mud under your RV.
-It’s slippery (and messy.)
+It’s slippery and messy.